-Forillon National Park, located at the tip of the Gaspé Peninsula, fascinates visitors with its steep cliffs and boreal forest, which is home to diverse fauna.
+Located at the tip of the Gaspé Peninsula, Forillon National Park fascinates visitors with its steep cliffs and boreal forest, which is home to a wide variety of wildlife species.
 The area is protected today but was inhabited for a couple of centuries.
 You can visit the park’s various heritage sites to learn more.
 In Grande-Grave, the Dolbel-Roberts House provides a look into the lives of the Jersey Islanders, Irish, Scottish and other settlers in Forillon.
 You can visit the Hyman & Sons General Store to learn the history of the cod fishing industry.
 The Blanchette House in Anse-Blanchette bears witness to the way of life of fishermen/farmers at the turn of the 20th century.
-Visitors to Forillon can also tour Fort Peninsula, which tells the story of a little-known episode from World War II through the only fully preserved shore battery in Quebec that is open to visitors.
+Visitors to Forillon can also tour Fort Peninsula, which tells the story of a little-known episode from World War II through the only fully preserved shore battery in Québec that is open to visitors.

 Parc national de Miguasha

 Recognized as a UNESCO World Heritage Site, Parc national de Miguasha has an impressive fossil collection that will take you back in time some 380 million years.
-You can discover its fossils by visiting the exhibits and the fossil cliff.
-Follow the 3.5 km “Evolution of Life” trail, which includes information panels on the history of our planet.
+You can discover these fossils by visiting exhibitions and the fossil cliff.
+Follow the 3.5-km (2-mi.)
+“Evolution of Life” trail, which includes information panels on the history of our planet.
 You can learn more about geology, archeological digs and fossils from an experienced park warden/naturalist.

 Parc national du Lac-Témiscouata

-Extending along the largest lake in Bas-Saint-Laurent, this national park invites you to discover its spectacular landscape through outdoor activities.
+Extending along the largest lake in Bas-Saint-Laurent, Parc national du Lac-Témiscouta invites you to discover spectacular landscapes through outdoor activities.
 You can also participate in archeological digs.
 Experienced archeologists will guide you through research activities in the park, where you can discover secrets that have been buried for millennia.
-The activity takes place in the Garden of Memories.
+This activity takes place in the Garden of Memories.
 Advance registration is required and is limited to groups of four.
 Reserve now!